pr1s10n3r/CppHttpInterceptor/README.md

 1. This program **does not support** `HTTPs` packets capture although its support should be easy to implement.
 2. If you are on a Windows platform, it is recommended to generate CMake files using Visual Studio rather than other generators.
 3. For most of users, this program should be running as privileged user (`root` for friends).

+## Know Errors

+1. For some reason, if the program is run using the Visual Studio Code terminal, the program will crash when building the Tabulate table.
+Just use other terminal like Windows Terminal, iTerm or Alacritty.

 ## License